2016 Toronto Blue Jays season: April

 Josh Donaldson ended April tied for the American League lead in home runs, with 8.

 The Blue Jays opened the 2016 season in Tampa Bay for a four-game series against the Rays.
 Marcus Stroman pitched into the ninth on Opening Day, and held the Rays to three runs in a 5–3 victory, closed out by Roberto Osuna.
 Osuna would earn the save in the second game of the series as well, finishing another 5–3 win over Tampa Bay.
 Jesse Chavez and Drew Storen made their debuts for the Blue Jays, each pitching one inning in the win.
 Brett Cecil also pitched a scoreless inning in the game, his 38th consecutive game played without allowing an earned run, which tied the MLB record set by Craig Kimbrel in 2011.
-Cecil's streak would end the following night, as he yielded a two-run home run to Logan Forsythe to give the Rays a 3–2 lead that they would not relinquish.
+Cecil's streak would end the following night, as he yielded a two-run home run to Logan Forsythe to give the Rays a 3–2 lead they would not relinquish.
 In the ninth inning, the Blue Jays loaded the bases with one out for Edwin Encarnación, who hit a ground ball to Evan Longoria, who threw to Forsythe at second to begin a double play.
 José Bautista slid into second and Forsythe threw wide of first, allowing two runs to score and giving the Blue Jays a 4–3 lead, however Rays manager Kevin Cash challenged that Bautista had violated the league's new "Chase Utley Rule" with his slide, by attempting to break-up the double play.
 After a short review, the umpires reversed their decision, and called both Bautista and Encarnación out, ending the game.
 Tampa Bay would split the series in the finale, defeating the Blue Jays 5–3.
 Reigning American League MVP Josh Donaldson left mid-game after injuring his right calf.